ShawnTheAdmin/Py-Space-Wall/README.md

 This application is intended to be ran via the executable but the source code can be found in ./src folder.
 Future builds will have the ability to manage scheduled task through the GUI but this does not exist currently.

+These are some planned future improvements:
+* Build a GUI with Tkinter
+* Automate scheduled task creation
+* Add wallpaper options via JSON file

 # Requirements

 NOTE: These are packaged with the EXE, you only have to import these if you want to work with the source code.